 An example of what it looks like to view your scanned mail in a virtual mailbox

-It’s really a simple and very ingenious service for us travelers!
+It’s really a simple and very ingenious service for us travelers (and overseas business owners)!
 The only catch is that you’ll have to go through an identity verification process in most countries (further details below) in order to give the company permission to open your mail.
-Personally, I’m glad that security measure is in place!
+It can be a hassle, but personally I’m glad that security measure is in place.

 One last thing before I jump into a comparison and review of the various virtual mailbox services available to travelers.
 During my research I discovered a number of expensive services and companies that I didn’t need.

 The most common of these services was a virtual office.
 I know it seems like common sense, but your search online is going to come up with quite a few of these types of companies.
 Think companies like Regus, where actual office space with a receptionist can be rented on a daily or monthly basis.
 They also provide mail services, but it’s often far too expensive with features that extend beyond the needs of the average traveler.

 The second service that you don’t need is a simple PO Box from the US Post Office.
 Again, this is probably common sense, but a PO Box requires somebody to actually come and pick up your mail.
 A virtual mailbox allows you to check it online while you’re on the road.
 There’s a huge difference.

 Below is a brief comparison of the most popular virtual mailbox services of which I’m aware followed by a more detailed review.
 I personally use Traveling Mailbox, which I highly recommend, but these other services are also great.
 If you feel like I’m missing a particularly good service, please let me know in the comments section below.

 |*Recommended*||Other Excellent Virtual Mailbox Options|

 |Traveling Mailbox||US Global Mail||EarthClass Mail||UK PostBox|

 |Works on PC, Mac & mobile|